sylvain-lavazais/taurus-load-test-presentation/presentation/slides_EN.md

 ![](img/what-tests-isolation-test.png)

 Note:
-this kind of test is to perform on a test bench (an isolated test case / context) by repeating test execution.
+This test kind is practice on a test bench (to isolate the case / context) by repeating test execution.
+The main objective is to compare execution results between them.
 The tested part can be a bunch of code, or an isolated system.

 <!--v-->